 We do find some evidence for WGDs during horseshoe crab evolution.
 While no MUL-trees are the single-most optimal solution in the gene tree analysis, we do find a burst of gene duplications on the branch leading to horseshoe crabs.
 This burst is observed regardless of the species tree considered (Fig. 1).
 Previously, anywhere from one to three WGDs have been proposed along the horseshoe crab lineage.
 In fact, if multiple WGDs occurred, this may diminish the signal for any single proposed MUL-tree.
 Since our tests using GRAMPA are limited to a single MUL-tree, this may in turn hinder our ability to explicitly identify any single WGD as the most parsimonious scenario.
 In addition to the large number of duplications on the horseshoe crab lineage, we also observe notable intraspecific synteny and peaks in divergence of paralogs (Fig. 3).

 In the course of our study of WGDs in Chelicerates, we also reconstructed a species tree for our 17 species (Fig. 1A).
-Using our whole genome data and including paralogs in our species tree inference, we find that the horseshoe crabs (Xiphosura) are nested within Arachnids, directly sister to spiders (Araneae) and scorpions (Scorpiones).
+Using our whole genome data and including paralogs in our species tree inference (cf. Smith and Hahn 2021), we find that the horseshoe crabs (Xiphosura) are nested within Arachnids, directly sister to spiders (Araneae) and scorpions (Scorpiones).
 This agrees with several recent molecular phylogenies of this group (Sharma, et al. 2014; Ballesteros and Sharma 2019; Ontano, et al. 2021; Ballesteros, et al. 2022), and rejects a tree suggested by the biomes in which the organisms live, where the aquatic horseshoe crabs are sister to the mostly terrestrial arachnids (Fig. 1C).
 In this traditional monophyletic Arachnid tree, separate WGDs would need to be proposed for both spiders/scorpions and horseshoe crabs.
 However, the molecular trees allow the possibility that a single WGD took place in the ancestor of spiders, scorpions, and horseshoe crabs.
 We also tested this scenario (Fig. 1A) and were able to rule out this possibility.

 Our work shows that, even for ancient polyploids, whole genome comparative evidence can still find signals of WGDs.
 While the duplication of a single gene family can be a good initial clue that a WGD has occurred, as it was for metazoans (Amores, et al. 1998), whole genome evidence is still needed for a more confident inference (Furlong and Holland 2002; McLysaght, et al. 2002; Hokamp, et al. 2003; Dehal and Boore 2005).
 Our work shows that this is also the case for Chelicerates.
 In horseshoe crabs, duplications in Hox gene clusters coincide with synteny, peaks of synonymous divergence in intraspecific paralogs, and gene duplication reconciliation in the Chelicerate phylogeny.
 None of these additional pieces of evidence is present in the lineage leading to spiders and scorpions.
 Our work also adds to the growing body of evidence that horseshoe crabs are not sister to all arachnids as was traditionally thought, but rather are placed within the arachnid group, directly sister to spiders and scorpions.